adymaharana/ObesityDL/README.md

 * R and Python scripts for preparing data and running the models
 * Output files generated from the prediction models

+Image feature vector files for each city are too large to be hosted on github.
+They are available upon request.

 ### Packages required
 R
 * MASS